コンテンツにスキップ

 (c)Marc Domage

-And the letters HERE placed on the stage by Kerem himself.
+And the word HERE was placed on the stage by Kerem himself.

-This is a spoiler, but in the end, a "T" is added to it and it becomes "THERE."
-I think the ending, which expresses that physical and emotional distance in just one word, is excellent.
-Then, Nirvana's ``smells like teen spirit,'' a 90's anthem covered by a melancholic female voice at a slow tempo, resounds on stage, leaving a lasting impression as the curtain falls.
+This is a spoiler, but in the end, "T" is added to it to make it "THERE".
+I think the ending, which expresses the physical or mental distance in just one letter, is excellent.
+Then, on stage, a slow tempo cover of the 90s anthem "Smells Like Teen Spirit" by Nirvana rings out, with a melancholic female voice, and the curtain falls with a lingering impression.

 (c)Marc Domage